Office Printers

 Lease vs. Owning

 Generally you'll lease a floor-standing MFP rather than buy it outright.
-Just as with leasing a car, your monthly lease payments for a MFP are lower with little or no up-front cost.
-Most leasing agreements include a service contract that includes toner and all repairs (parts and labor) and other machine consumables, except for paper.
+Lease terms vary, but they generally cost less upfront and your monthly lease payments are lower as well.
+Most leasing agreements include a service contract that covers toner, repairs (parts and labor), and other machine consumables, except for paper.

 There's no magic point where a floor-standing MFP is indicated over a desktop model.
-But for most use cases, the transitional range occurs anywhere from four to six reams (2,000 to 3,000 sheets) per month and/or if your have multiple smaller printers that you could decommission.
+But for most use cases, the transitional range occurs anywhere from four to eight reams (2,000 to 4,000 sheets) per month and/or if your have multiple smaller printers that you could decommission.
 Your particular use case may be different.

 My Role

-I don't offer equipment leases, but there are leasing companies that I work with.
+I don't offer equipment leases but I can help with choosing a suitable MFP.
 And in any event, I would ensure the device is configured optimally with consideration for industry-specific regulations. e.g. Medical offices are concerned with following HIPAA regulations.
 The technician that installs your MFP may or may not be aware of those regulations.

 How so?
 Document scanning must be done a certain way to remain HIPAA compliant.
-Even the machine itself must be dealt with properly at end-of-lease to avoid HIPAA violations because many MFPs have internal hard drives that contain information, including PHI that was printed or scanned and must be wiped clean.
+Even the machine itself must be dealt with properly at end-of-lease to avoid HIPAA violations because many MFPs have internal storage devices that contain information, including PHI that was printed or scanned and must be wiped clean.

 I can help ensure this happens correctly.